lfernandez55/react_helloworld/my-app/README.md

 f) now go to localhost:3000 and observe that server data is rendered but the fetch isn't called over and over again

-21) Render project in app.js two ways and also pass it down to main.js
+21) Render projects in app.js two ways and also pass it down to main.js
 a) Render using map in app.js
 b) Render using call to function in app.js